fkondylis/dimeanalytics/_MkDocs/docs/software.md

 This section lists step-by-step installation instructions for various software DIME Analytics recommends.
 Please let us know if any part of the instructions is not clear or does not work for you and we will improve the instructions, or if you would like to see any other software included.

+## Dropbox

+DIME members are allowed to utilize Dropbox on personal and World Bank computers.
+Contact DIME Analytics to request an installation on a Bank machine, or start using your personal machine right away.

 ## Stata & R

 DIME has a Stata MP license for use on Bank and personal laptops.
 R is free, and we additionally have a powerful RStudio Server installation we can provide access to.
 Contact DIME Analytics for details.